enviodev/docs/docs/configuration-file.md

     - `handler` - Location of the file that handles the events emitted by this contract
     - `events` - Configuration for each event emitted by this contract that the indexer will listen for
       - `event` - Event signature or name of the event (must match the name in the ABI)
-      - `required_entities` - An array of entities that need to loaded and made accessible within the handler function (an empty array indicates that no entities are required)
+      - `required_entities` - An array of entities that need to loaded and made accessible within the handler function (an empty array indicates that no entities are required)(Optional, if this is left out all entities will be available)
         - `name` - The name of the required entity (must match an entity defined in `schema.graphql`)
         - `labels` - This is an optional name given for loaded entities in the loaders that can be used in the event handlers (useful in differentiating entities that should be modified differently by the same event)